Log45/Fencing-Judge-AI/README.md

 - Apparently people have already done this, but I'm just gonna cope and carry on doing it anyway.
 (Allez Go, https://github.com/sholtodouglas/fencing-AI, probably more)

 5/30/23
-- Currently, I'm going through Daniel Burke's PyTorch course and I just want to note that the actual scoring of the fencing bout is probably going to be a classification problem
+- Currently, I'm going through Daniel Bourke's PyTorch course and I just want to note that the actual scoring of the fencing bout is probably going to be a classification problem
 - (Might need to use BCEWithLogitLoss and SGD or CrossEntropyLoss)
 - If I do go down the painstaking route of making an app for visualizing the model and the bout itself, I might be able to use and modify YOLOv5, see https://pytorch.org/hub/ultralytics_yolov5/